-25. A Ministerial Roundtable on "Catalysing Off-Grid Renewable Energy Deployment towards Universal Electricity Access and Sustainable Development Goals" was held at the Ninth Session of the IRENA Assembly.
+- 32. A Ministerial Roundtable on "Catalysing Off-Grid Renewable Energy Deployment towards Universal Electricity Access and Sustainable Development Goals" was held at the Ninth Session of the IRENA Assembly.
 The discussion benefited from IRENA's input paper, Off-grid renewable energy solutions to expand electricity access: An opportunity not to be missed (Jan 2019), which takes stock of the opportunities available and details the dynamism and innovations in the off-grid renewable energy sector.
 Building on IRENA's growing body of work on the topic, the paper highlights the latest trends and advances, including innovations in delivery and financing models.

-6 This project is part of the International Climate Initiative (IKI).
-The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) supports this initiative on the basis of a decision adopted by the German Bundestag.

-It also discusses policy and regulatory measures to harness the potential of off-grid renewables to help meet the SDGs, such as SDG 7 on clean and affordable energy.
-IRENA is currently carrying out an analysis of the global financing landscape for off-grid renewable energy and the socio-economic impacts of universal energy access.

-- 26. Among the roles of off-grid renewable energy solutions is the enhanced delivery of essential services such as health.
-In this regard, IRENA organised the first International Conference on Renewable Energy Solutions for Healthcare Facilities on the side-lines of IOREC.
+It also discusses policy and regulatory measures to harness the potential of off-grid renewables to help meet the SDGs, such as SDG 7 on clean and affordable energy. - 33.
+IRENA is currently analysing the global financing landscape for off-grid renewable energy and the socio-economic impacts of universal energy access.
+Focus is placed on improving the measurement of the socio-economic implications of energy access, to produce insights that better inform the impact from different transition roadmaps (i.e., level of ambition or how distributional effects are addressed).
+To unlock the full potential of modern energy access for socio-economic development, it is important to not solely focus on facilitating deployment but to also consider the social and livelihood development aspects.
+To contextualise off-grid renewables within the broader narrative of poverty and livelihoods, IRENA is finalising the policy-brief Achieving effective linkages between off-grid renewable energy solutions and livelihoods.
+The brief showcases the importance of a livelihoods-approach to off-grid renewables, discusses the key element of a holistic ecosystem to support deployment in a manner that is in line with the sustainable livelihoods approach, and provides practical examples of projects/programmes following such approaches.
+IRENA continues to collaborate with major stakeholders in the field through participation in global and regional events and conferences such as SDG 7 for SDG 8 sustainable energy and livelihood nexus conference in Bangalore, India (April 2019).
+In addition, IRENA is a key contributing agency of various global initiatives such as Global Ecosystem Hubs for Sustainable Energy and Clean Cooking Initiative. - 34.
+Among the roles of off-grid renewable energy solutions is the enhanced delivery of essential services such as health.
+In this regard, IRENA organised the first 'International Conference on Renewable Energy Solutions for Healthcare Facilities' on the side-lines of the International Off-grid Renewable Energy Conference and Exhibition (IOREC) in Singapore (for more information on IOREC see box below).
 Several messages from the conference proceedings are reflected in the objectives and priorities of the multi-stakeholder platform for enhanced co-operation among health and energy actors, the Global Health and Energy Platform of Action, set up by the World Health Organization (WHO) and the United Nations Development Program (UNDP).
 The platform was launched on 21 May 2019 at the WHO's World Health Assembly in Geneva.
-IRENA is among the high-level partners of this platform and contributed to the development of the official action brief included in the UNDESA SDG7 Policy Briefs in Support of the High-Level Political Forum, held in 2019.
-This work is supported by the Government of the Walloon Region of Belgium and the Government of Norway. - 27.
-Building on the outcomes of the IRENA International Conference on Renewable Energy Solutions for Healthcare Facilities, the Agency partnered with other key institutions to support the integration of off-grid solutions for healthcare facilities through a range of events, in particular, the international conference "Clean Energy for Health Care" (organised in partnership with Energy Sector Management Assistance Program (ESMAP), Sustainable Energy for All (SEforAll), UNDP, UN Foundation, UK Aid, WHO) held in Nairobi, Kenya, in April 2019, and the "Decentralised Health and Sustainable Energy Conference" (organised in partnership with IKEA Foundation, SELCO Foundation, and UN Foundation, among others), held in Bangalore, India, in December 2018.
+IRENA is among the high-level partners of this platform and contributed to the development of the official action brief included in the UNDESA SDG 7 Policy Briefs in Support of the High-Level Political Forum, held in 2019.
+This work is supported by the Government of the Walloon Region of Belgium and the Government of Norway.

+The 4th Edition of the International Off-grid Renewable Energy Conference and Exhibition (IOREC), Singapore, 31 October - 1 November 2018